Operating Licence

 • customer and consumer rights in the Customer Contract.

-As at 31 January 2021, Sydney Water is also responsible for planning water supply augmentation, as directed by the Minister for Water.
+As at 31 January 2021, we are also responsible for planning water supply augmentation, as directed by the Minister for Water.
 You can find out more in the Ministerial directive regarding supply augmentation planning for Greater Sydney.

 Our Operating Licence allows us to provide water and wastewater services to Greater Sydney.